 If you are planning to travel outside Honiara or Gizo, you should seek local advice on the availability of services and amenities for tourists in that area.
 Many parts of Solomon Islands are remote from medical services and other forms of assistance in the event of an emergency.

-Passenger ferry and flight services throughout Solomon Islands are generally unreliable and subject to disruption at short notice.
+Passenger ferry and flight services throughout Solomon Islands are subject to disruption at short notice.
 You should consider taking precautions when travelling by sea, such as carrying your own life-jackets, as safety regulations are not always strictly applied.
 Overcrowding of passenger ferries is also common.

 The safety standards you might expect of tour operators are not always met, especially for adventure sports (including diving) or on boats in coastal waters and between islands.
 There are sometimes insufficient life jackets for boats, rafts and kayaks.
 Check operators' credentials and safety equipment beforehand and ensure your travel insurance policy covers your planned activities.